lauralwd/LAR_phylogeny_gungor-et-al-2020/README.md

 Note that intermediate trees are just that, intermediate results.
 The `fernLARclades_analyses` directory contains tree inferences on specifically the fern LAR, WLAR1 and WLAR2 clades as shown in figure 8 of Güngör _et al_.
 2020.

+The `figures` folder contains the final versions of the figures shown in Güngör _et al_. in several formats.
+These were made by importing a `.treefile` in [iToL](https://itol.embl.de/), then adding annotation manually, and downloading these as `.svg` file.
+These `.svg` files were then finalised in inkscape to their published form and exported as pdf or png.

 ### Data sources used in this project